Andrew McCutchen Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Marlins' 4.08 team ERA ranks 14th across all MLB pitching staffs.

-- Marlins pitchers combine to allow 79 total home runs at a rate of one per game (to rank 13th in baseball).
+- The Marlins surrender the ninth-fewest home runs in baseball (79 total, one per game).

-- Luzardo gets the start for the Marlins, his 16th of the season.
-He is 6-5 with a 4.09 ERA and 94 strikeouts in 83 2/3 innings pitched.
+- The Marlins are sending Hoeing (1-1) out for his fourth start of the season.
+He is 1-1 with a 2.70 ERA and 27 strikeouts through 30 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Washington Nationals, when he tossed six innings, allowing two earned runs while giving up five hits.
+- His most recent appearance came on Monday against the Toronto Blue Jays, when the righty tossed four scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.